xieyuschen/quic-example/3.packets-during-echo/README.md

 - Protected payload packet:

 ## Handshake procedures
-In the echo example here, the workflow between client and server looks like as the following:
+In the echo example here, the workflow between client and server looks like as the following, the origin line in the workflow picture separates connection establishing and stream establishing.

 ![](img/echo-workflow.png)

-### Step1:Initial packet
+### Step1: Initial packet from client

 The packet content is consisted by the following parts: